 The breathable pack is a great choice for day hikes or taking your kids through the woods at higher speeds.
 You won’t find loads of storage or padding in this lighter option, but the pack still adds everything you and your child need for a grand day out.
 Plus, loads of detachable and compatible accessories are available to accommodate trips of all shapes and sizes.

-This particular venture is perfect for anyone looking for a more barebones approach to child carrying.
+This particular kid comfort is perfect for anyone looking for a more barebones approach to child carrying.
 Deuter made sure to pack everything you and your child need for hiking and napping on the go into this pack without adding on loads of extra features to keep weight and costs down.

 From hardcore bike racks to bulletproof luggage, Thule spares no expense while making it easier to get out there.
 Their child carrier is another excellent effort in a long line of quality from the company, and if it wasn’t for the slightly obscene price tag, this carrier would have a serious argument for number one on our list.

 The sapling fits right above the hips and rocks unique flexibility that allows your baby to sit upright without all the weight falling on your shoulders.
 A huge side entry strap makes for easy removal even when your child isn’t exactly cooperating with the efforts, and a stomp pad makes the job even easier.

 You can cycle between four stopping points on the back section and full shape up the hips on one of the most adjustable child carriers out there.
 If you want even more control, the Thule Sapling elite model offers up everything in the base along with extra spacious hip belts and a removable day pack!

 This unique bike trailer easily converts into a stroller to make sure you get the most out of your Saturdays.
 You can hook this bad boy onto the back of your bike and take the scenic route to the farmer’s market.
 Once you’re there, you can disengage and stroll through the stalls taking up to two kids along for the ride.